 The frequency spectrum for terrestrial broadcasts (radio and TV reception via antenna) in Austria is managed by KommAustria.
 The broadcasting frequency management department of RTR Media supports the regulatory body in this matter.
-Which frequency ranges are allocated to broadcasting is regulated in the Frequency Usage Regulation of the Federal Ministry for Agriculture, Regions and Tourism.
+Which frequency ranges are allocated to broadcasting is regulated in the Frequency Usage Regulation of the Federal Ministry of Finance (FMF).

 The allocation of broadcasting frequencies to broadcasters or multiplex operators (digital broadcasting) is done by KommAustria.
 This is generally tied to a broadcasting licence that is awarded in a tendered criteria competition (“beauty contest” evaluation).
 KommAustria also issues licences for transmitters intended for broadcasting, usually tied to the broadcasting licence and frequency allocation as a "one-stop shop".